 This YouTube video contains the first nine minutes of the video - less than half the total length.

 The full video is available as a direct download.
 It's $14 for a 21-minute video jam-packed with info which might save your life.
 In order to maximize the usefullness of the video I have also created several other files that I include FOR FREE with the purchase of every video.
+I also offer a full, no-nonsense, money-back guarantee.
+If you buy my video and decide you don't think it was worth the money I'll refund you 100%.

 An 8 page PDF of plans I drew up of what I built and some illustrations to better explain key stages of construction.